 - Eggs.
 Scrambled on the side, or perhaps over easy and served on top.

-Reheat the waffles in the toaster or oven at 350ºF for about 5 minutes and until they’re hot and crispy.
+- To reheat.
+When you’re ready to enjoy the waffles, pop them in the toaster or oven at 350ºF for about 5 minutes and until they’re hot and crispy.

 - 2 cups flour

 - 2 tablespoons sugar